Lohann Doucet

-Lohann Doucet (born 14 September 2002) is a French professional footballer who plays as a defensive midfielder for club Paris FC.
+Lohann Doucet (born 14 September 2002) is a professional footballer who plays as a defensive midfielder for Primeira Liga club Vitória de Guimarães.
+Born in France, he plays for the Burkina Faso national team.

 Career

 Doucet is a youth product of Elan Sorinières Football and Landreau Loroux OSC before joining the youth academy of Nantes in 2012.
 He signed his first professional contract with Nantes on 8 December 2021.
 He made his professional debut with Nantes in a 1–1 Ligue 1 tie with Brest on 10 April 2022, coming on as a late sub in the 92nd minute.

 On 3 August 2023, Doucet joined Paris FC in Ligue 2 on a season-long loan.

-Personal life
+On 21 January 2026, Doucet moved on loan to Dunkerque.

+On 14 July 2026, He signs for Vitória de Guimarães on a 3-year contract.

+International career

 Born in France, Doucet is of Burkinabé descent.
+He was called up to the Burkina Faso national team for a set of friendlies in March 2026.